Mathematical structure

-In mathematics, a structure is a set endowed with some additional features on the set (e.g. an operation, relation, metric, or topology).
-Often, the additional features are attached or related to the set, so as to provide it with some additional meaning or significance.
+In mathematics, a structure on a set (or on some sets) refers to providing or endowing it (or them) with certain additional features (e.g. an operation, relation, metric, or topology). Τhe additional features are attached or related to the set (or to the sets), so as to provide it (or them) with some additional meaning or significance.

-A partial list of possible structures are measures, algebraic structures (groups, fields, etc.), topologies, metric structures (geometries), orders, events, equivalence relations, differential structures, and categories.
+A partial list of possible structures is measures, algebraic structures (groups, fields, etc.), topologies, metric structures (geometries), orders, graphs, events, differential structures, categories, setoids, and equivalence relations.

 Sometimes, a set is endowed with more than one feature simultaneously, which allows mathematicians to study the interaction between the different structures more richly.
 For example, an ordering imposes a rigid form, shape, or topology on the set, and if a set has both a topology feature and a group feature, such that these two features are related in a certain way, then the structure becomes a topological group.

-Mappings between sets which preserve structures (i.e., structures in the domain are mapped to equivalent structures in the codomain) are of special interest in many fields of mathematics.
-Examples are homomorphisms, which preserve algebraic structures; homeomorphisms, which preserve topological structures; and diffeomorphisms, which preserve differential structures.
+A map between two similarly-structured sets that preserves their structure is known as a morphism, and such maps are of special interest in many fields of mathematics.
+Examples include homomorphisms, which preserve algebraic structures; continuous functions, which preserve topological structures; and differentiable functions, which preserve differential structures.

 History

-In 1939, the French group with the pseudonym Nicolas Bourbaki saw structures as the root of mathematics.
+In 1939, the French group with the pseudonym "Nicolas Bourbaki" saw structures as the root of mathematics.
 They first mentioned them in their "Fascicule" of Theory of Sets and expanded it into Chapter IV of the 1957 edition.
 They identified three mother structures: algebraic, topological, and order.